 - 3/4 cup sour cream

-- Next, the fun part: I like a lot of corn chips, so I fill a bowl with about 1 cup of the chips.
-Next I add about 1/2 cup of the chili, and then top it with some cheddar cheese (about a 1/4 cup), chopped lettuce (about a 1/4 cup), fresh diced tomatoes (1/4 cup), 2 tablespoons sour cream, a tablespoon of scallions, and a few sprinkles of chopped cilantro.
+- Next, the fun part: I like a lot of corn chips, so I fill each bowl with about 1 cup of chips.
+Next, add about 1/2 cup of the chili, and then top it with some cheddar cheese, chopped lettuce, fresh diced tomatoes, sour cream, scallions, and a few sprinkles of chopped cilantro.